codlark/cls/docs/Selecting-Strings.md

     [slice | abcdefg | 2 | -1]
 gets "bcdef"

-If the start is further into the string than end an empty string will be returned
+If the start is further into the string than the end, an empty string will be returned.

     [slice | abcdefg | -1| 1]
 gets ""